gillian-guide/GTAIVSetupUtility/README.md

 - Providing tips for what the launch options actually do.
 And *not* providing useless options.

 ## Contribution
 Contribution is highly welcome.
-I'm poorly experienced with C#, but this rewrite was needed for many reasons.
-And so, the current code is extremely clunky and works out of prayers.
+Some code, like the vulkan checker, require maintenance, and more localizations are possible to implement if desired.
+However, ensure that the functionality is not compromised in any way when contributing.

 ## Attribution
 Following packages were used to create this app: